coreprinciple6/TrademarkVista/README.md

 - Testing with a small subset of dataset for storage restrictions
 - prompt engineering for handling advanced filtering
 - advanced resolvers to handle complex queries
-- Will add simple UI for better User experience